 Table of Contents

 While the most common form of scoliosis is adolescent idiopathic scoliosis, meaning scoliosis with no known single cause diagnosed in adolescents, adults can develop the condition too.
+And there are different types of scoliosis depending on its root cause.

 The most common forms of adult scoliosis are adult de novo scoliosis and cases of adolescents that carried scoliosis with them into adulthood, when it’s first diagnosed.